 The 68″ x 72″ space was the weak spot in the house when we bought it, and we had plans to quickly make it right.

 Here it was before the work:

 The demolition phase confirmed what we suspected: years of steam and overflows had done damage, and the damage was covered up.
-We learned that the room was originally painted plaster and trim in yellows and oranges, unlike the Burnham B1 home – which features varnished trim.
+We learned that the room was originally painted plaster and trim in yellows and oranges, unlike a bath in one of the Burnham model F duplexes, – which features varnished trim.
 However, we’re not convinced that paint was in Wright’s plans.
 Since we didn’t see evidence of a clawfoot, we wonder if the builder veered from the drawings and went right to a built-in tub, and thought that paint would survive moisture.
-We do know that sometime in the 50’s the tub was replaced, some plaster was removed to tile for a shower, and the original maple floor which had stained and warped was covered in linoleum.
+We do know that sometime in the 50’s a tub was replaced, some plaster was removed to tile for a shower, and the original maple floor which had stained and warped was covered in linoleum.
 Subsequent layers of tile, flooring and paint covered subsequent damage.
 The space seemed to close in on you and the squishy floor was an inch too high.

 We were lucky to have found Peter Halper of Passerine Home Remodeling to help.
 Peter’s talents are both broad and deep: he can plumb, wire, tile and plaster.
 More importantly, he was willing to work with us as we uncovered clues, made mistakes, shifted our thinking, and added our own time and effort to remain within budget and on time.
 His true specialty is in listening, working very hard, and kindly collaborating.